London carnival enjoys peaceful first day

 The police kept a relatively low profile, patrolling in pairs or on bicycles, but thousands of officers were available in case of trouble.

-Police say 5,500 officers were on duty Sunday and there will be 6,500 Monday, a public holiday -- 500 more than in previous years.
+Police say 5,500 officers were on duty on Sunday and there will be 6,500 on Monday, a public holiday -- 500 more than in previous years.
 Another 4,000 police are on stand-by.

 Gamza Savas, 27, from Istanbul, on holiday in London with her husband, admitted to nerves beforehand due to the riots.